Profit Through Purpose

 • Esmée Fairbairn

 Esmée Fairbairn Foundation aims to improve the quality of life for people and communities throughout the UK.
-They do this by funding the work of organizations that are building an inclusive, creative and sustainable society.
-One of the largest independent grant-makers in the UK they celebrated ten years of their Social Investment Fund in 2018 and have allocated £45 million to social investments with the aim of creating social impact.
-They have supported our Property and Community Asset funds with investment.
+They do this by funding the work of organisations that are building an inclusive, creative and sustainable society.
+One of the largest independent grant-makers in the UK, they have supported our property and community asset funds with investment.

 • Ethex

-Through the Ethex platform, people can invest in causes that are important to them and these organizations can find the investment they need to grow and develop.
-Ethex hosts some of the Resonance investment opportunities suitable for individual investors including community share offers and the two Resonance SITR Funds.
+Through the Ethex platform, people can invest in causes that are important to them and these organisations can find the investment they need to grow and develop.
+Ethex hosted some of the Resonance investment opportunities suitable for individual investors including community share offers and the two Resonance SITR Funds.

 • Greater London Authority

-A £5 million investment from Greater London Authority into the Resonance Everyone In fund, enabled Resonance to extend its long running homelessness property fund initiative in London.
-Helping to reach the specific and urgent housing need arising from the pandemic – helping provide move-on accommodation for individuals who had been temporarily housed in hotels and other emergency accommodation, and to help prevent a return to the streets by providing a better way forward.
+A £5 million investment from Greater London Authority into the Resonance Everyone In Fund, enabled Resonance to extend its long running homelessness property fund initiative in London.
+The fund is helping to address the specific and urgent housing need that arose from the pandemic by providing move-on accommodation for individuals who had been temporarily housed in hotels and other emergency accommodation, and to help prevent a return to rough sleeping.

 • Greater Manchester Combined Authority